-What to expect for a shockwave therapy treatment
+What to expect from a shockwave therapy treatment

 Shockwave therapy is a non-invasive treatment.
 The application is simple and easy.
 Initiate therapy in 3 steps:

-- Location of the area to be treated – The area to be treated is located using palpation in order to deliver the therapy precisely.
+- Location of the area to be treated – The area to be treated is located using palpation to deliver the therapy precisely.

 - Gel application – Sufficient amount of gel is applied to the area located in step 1.
-Use of gel is necessary to transfer the acoustic waves efficiently and smoothly.
+Secondly, the use of gel is necessary to transfer the acoustic waves efficiently and smoothly.